Just as ‘health & fitness’ are essential for non-vegans, vegans are no exception.

 Something we should always remember is that “being vegan” and “being healthy” may not necessarily mean the same thing.
 It depends on variables such as what you consume, general outlook/mental condition, sleep and physical activity as with any other diet.

-Thus, adopting what’s mentioned in this post can help a great deal to be a healthy vegan for the long haul and be a vegan role model showing that health is a great reason to go vegan!
+Thus, adopting what’s mentioned in this post can help a great deal to be healthy for the long haul and be a vegan role model showing that health is a great reason to go vegan!

 Recommended Dietary Allowance (RDA) for Vitamin B12